HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | Williemae Holloway | 3      |
 | Ronna Butler       | 3      |

+Returns the name and number of orders of each frequent customer.

 ## 8. Average Order Value (AOV) per Customer
+This list has been limited to the top 10 customers for demonstration purposes

 | full_name        | to_char          |
 | ---------------- | ---------------- |
 | Shena Carter     | $      27,618.95 |